 - 1 tsp salt

 - Place a small frypan on medium heat and add the dried Kashmiri chillies, cumin, coriander and fennel seeds, the cardamom pods, cinnamon stick, peppercorns, cloves and mace.
 Toast the spices until they become aromatic then remove from the heat.
 When cool enough to handle grind to a fine powder.
 Set aside.

 - Make a smooth paste of the onion, ginger and garlic, adding as little water as possible.

 - Place the meat in a bowl, add the ground spices, the paste and the turmeric.
 Mix well, massaging the marinade into the meat.
 Cover and allow to marinate overnight.

 - Heat oil over medium heat in a pot.
-Add the sliced onion, sprinkle with the salt and fry for about five minutes, or until the onions turn a deep golden brown.
+Add the sliced onion, sprinkle with the salt and fry for about ten minutes, or until the onions turn a golden brown.
 Be careful not to burn the onions.

 - Add the meat with the marinade and any juices to the pot.
 Mix well and fry for five minutes or until meat is browned all over.

 - Add 100ml water, mix well and cover the pot.
-Cook on a low heat for 20 minutes, or until the water and any moisture released by the meat has dried out.
+Cook on low heat for 20 minutes, or until the water and any moisture released by the meat has dried out.

 - Remove the lid, increase heat to medium and start to fry the meat, stirring frequently.
 To avoid burning, add 50ml water and mix well.
 Fry the meat for 30 minutes, or until well-cooked and browned.
 Add more water, in 50ml amounts, as required, without making the dish too liquid.
 The dish should look dark and be quite dry by this stage.